xebialabs-community/xld-flyway-plugin/README.md

 # API #

 * `flyway.Scripts`
+    * username          - `string`        - The user to use to connect to the database.
+    * password          - `string` 				- The password to use to connect to the database.
-    * schemas - `set_of_string` -
+    * schemas           - `set_of_string` - Case-sensitive list of schemas managed by Flyway.
-    * table - `string` -
+		* table             - `string` 				- The name of Flyway's metadata table.
-    * locations - `set_of_string` - Location in archive containing scripts
+		* locations         - `set_of_string` - List of locations to scan recursively for migrations.
-    * encoding - `string` -
+		* encoding          - `string` 				- The encoding of Sql migrations.
 		* baselineOnMigrate - `boolean` 			- Whether to automatically call baseline when migrate is executed against a non-empty schema with no metadata table.
-    * username - `string` -
-    * password - `string` -
-    * startClean - `boolean` - Drops all objects (tables, views, procedures, triggers, ...) in the configured schemas.
-The schemas are cleaned in the order specified by the schemas property.
+																					  This is useful for initial Flyway production deployments on projects with an existing DB.
 		* repair            - `boolean` 		  - Repairs the Flyway metadata table.
+    * outOfOrder        - `boolean` 			- Allows migrations to be run "out of order".
+																						If you already have versions 1 and 3 applied, and now a version 2 is found, it will be applied too instead of being ignored.
+    * validateOnMigrate - `boolean` 			- Whether to automatically call validate or not when running migrate.